 Patient and Public Involvement (PPI) Strategy

-	We want all patients seen within Oxford’s hospitals to know about the research we do – from trials of new treatments to studies designed to help find out the causes of and ways to prevent disease – and how they can volunteer to take part.
-But as well as considering participating in that way, we would like you to help us by, for example:
+Engagement activities set out in the strategy will help ensure that patients seen within our hospitals know about the research we do – from trials of new treatments to studies designed to help find out the causes of and ways to prevent disease – and how they can take part.

 But crucially, we also hope this new strategy will ensure they also participate in our work across the research cycle, from setting priorities for new research to helping us monitor studies, tell other patients about them and communicate new research findings to other patients and the public.